antonKrizmanic/gymlogger/README.md

   [![CI](https://github.com/antonKrizmanic/gymlogger/actions/workflows/buildAction.yaml/badge.svg)](https://github.com/antonKrizmanic/gymlogger/actions/workflows/buildAction.yaml)

-GymLogger is a web application for tracking workouts, primarily focused on gym exercises.
+GymLogger is a web API for tracking workouts, primarily focused on gym exercises.
 The application is built using a Clean Architecture approach, ensuring separation of concerns, maintainability, and testability.

 ## 📖 Table of contents
 - 🚀 [Technologies](#-technologies)